Poverty and inequality

 Afro-Colombian and indigenous people, women, people with disabilities and young people who have been in care are also disproportionately likely to be affected by poverty.

-In addition, many neighbourhoods are controlled by illegal armed groups, including guerrillas and former paramilitaries.
+However, as important as it is, the deal alone cannot solve all the problems that Colombia faces.
+Various illegal armed groups continue to operate in Colombia and many neighbourhoods are controlled by armed groups and gangs, including guerrillas and former paramilitaries.
 Murder, extortion, sexual violence and other human rights abuses by these groups continue to drive large numbers of people from their homes.

 - More than 50% of Colombian IDPs live in informal urban settlements.